Atnia Card Game Rules Document

 Combat

-During the main phase, while you are the active player and there are no unresolved effects, as a universal action you may start an attack by declaring your attackers (you attack players, not their cards).
+During the main phase, while you are the active player and there are no unresolved effects, you may start an attack by declaring your attackers.
+You attack players, not their cards.
+You can only attack opposing units directly if the attacking unit has ‘challenger’).

 Combat phase outline:

-3. If the defending player committed any non ∞ speed effects or blocked with one or more units, the attacking player becomes active.
-Otherwise, or after a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.
+3. The attacking player becomes active, and players may play cards/pass as normal.
+After a player passes, all cards and effects on the horizon are resolved, then all combating units simultaneously strike (deal damage equal to their offense stat) the unit blocking/being blocked by them, and if they are attacking unblocked, strike the defending player.

 • You may attack up to three times per round.